 - International Liaison Working Group: continue to develop web pages and CAIPE’s global position in IPE/IPCP

 - Corporate Members & Regional Forum Working Group: to continue to increase Corporate Membership, develop web pages and provision of bi-annual CAIPE Regional Forums.

 - Service Users & Carers Working Group: to develop web pages; increase membership and continue service user & carer engagement in CAIPE activities.

 - Student Working Group: to develop web pages; increase membership and continue student engagement in CAIPE activities.

-- Promotion Working Group: to continue to develop website; develop social media interaction with CAIPE; continue production monthly Newsletter & Twitter Chat; continue to develop marketing material.
+- Communications & Marketing Working Group: to continue to develop website; develop social media interaction with CAIPE; continue production monthly Newsletter & Twitter Chat; continue to develop marketing material.

 - CAIPE Routledge Publications: continue to explore further publications in the Collaborative Practice series (4 published to date plus one translated in Japanese).

 - Research Working Group: through website development enhance CAIPE’s excellent scholarly reputation; capture and disseminate CAIPE’s existing interprofessional scholarship activities; and provide a more prominent role for research and evaluation across the CAIPE membership.

 - Awards Working Group: to continue to explore and develop awards for all membership categories.

 - Consultancy & Workshop Working Group: to review, develop virtual and physical workshops and promote to gain income.